How your knee works

 Cartilage does not heal on its own

 Unlike other tissues, cartilage does not naturally regenerate.
-That’s why cartilage injuries are chronic and frequently get worse as time goes on.
+That’s why cartilage injuries are chronic and often get worse as time goes on.
 In a study of patients undergoing cell-based knee cartilage restoration, it was shown that cartilage damage can progress and new defects can form as time between cartilage biopsy and implantation increases.1

 Cartilage defect expansion1